arionbanki/dotnet-Fintech-Party-Demo/README.md

 # DotNet Demo Clients for Arion Bank hf.
 Hackathon API (updated September 2020)
 Demo client for .NET FW, authenticates and invokes the Sandbox API with some simple invocations.
 Much of the rest of these instructions are in Icelandic.

-<br><br>Fyrst nokkrir punktar varðandi OAuth2 auðkenningarmál fyrir hina ýmsu clienta og atriði varðandi Fintech:<br>
+To begin with, a few notes on how OAuth2 authentication can work for the various clients:<br>

-Dæmi um hvernig implicit client ( t.d.
-Javascript eða Python ) myndi kalla til að fá tóka:
+Example of an implicit client ( e.g. Javascript or Python ) requesting an access token:
 ----------------------------------------------------------------------------
 https://arionapi-identityserver3-sandbox.azurewebsites.net/connect/authorize?response_type=token&client_id=XXXXXXXXXX&redirect_uri=https%3a%2f%2farionapi-sandbox.portal.azure-api.net%2fdocs%2fservices%2f57361a83110546175c6fec3d%2fconsole%2foauth2%2fimplicit%2fcallback&scope=financial
 <br>